ROCKY-9032/BrUtE-vAdEr/README.md

 -> First download the program and run it from the cmd.

--> Then chosse the required option if you have a wordlist then directly go for bruteforce.
+-> Then choose the required option, if you have a wordlist then directly go for bruteforce.

--> If you dont have a wordlist then create it by selecting the choice from the program.
+-> If you dont have a wordlist then create it by selecting the required choice from the program.

 # Screenshot: